 - Safety: Keep small children away from the stove while you are cooking.
 Never allow a child to sit near or under the stove while cooking.
 Be careful around the stove as heat, steam and splatter can cause burns. - Pet Warning: Fumes from everyday cooking can be harmful to your bird and other small pets, particularly smoke from burning foods.
 Overheating cooking sprays, oils, fats, margarine and butter will create dangerous fumes which a bird's respiratory system cannot handle.
 Scorched plastic handles or utensils can also contaminate the air and endanger birds and other pets.
 Nonstick cookware with polytetrafluoroethylene (PTFE) coating can also emit fumes harmful to birds.
-Never allow a pan to overheat and never cook with birds or small pets in or near the kitchen.

-- Unattended Cooking: Caution: Never allow your cookware to boil dry and never leave an empty pan on a hot burner.
-An unattended, empty pan on a hot burner can get extremely hot which can cause personal injury and/or property damage. - Aluminum with Stainless or Copper Base: In some cases, cookware with an aluminium core base or cookware with a base containing copper that is allowed to boil dry, may melt and separate from the pan body resulting in severe personal injury and/or property damage.
-If your pan boils dry and you see molten aluminium, do not pick up your pan.
-Turn the burner off, allow the pan to cool, then remove from the burner and discard.
-Do not reuse a pan that has been allowed to boil dry. - Clad Stainless Steel: These pans may become discoloured or warped if allowed to boil dry. - Match Pan Size to Burner Size: Use burners that are the same size as the pan you are using.
+Never allow a pan to overheat and never cook with birds or small pets in or near the kitchen. - Unattended Cooking: Caution: Never allow your cookware to boil dry and never leave an empty pan on a hot burner.
+An unattended, empty pan on a hot burner can get extremely hot which can cause personal injury and/or property damage. - Match Pan Size to Burner Size: Use burners that are the same size as the pan you are using.
 Adjust the gas flame so that it does not extend up the sides of the pan. - Sliding Pans: Avoid sliding or dragging your cookware over the surface of your stovetop, especially glass cooktop ranges as scratches may result.
-We are not responsible for scratched stovetops. - Microwaves: Never use your cookware in the microwave. - Oven Use: Caution: Always use potholders or oven mitts when removing cookware from the oven.
-This cookware is oven safe to 500°F/260°C. - Broiler/Griller: Never place a nonstick pan under the broiler.
-Only cookware with metal handles and without a nonstick coating is broiler-safe. - Utensils: DuPont[TM] Autograph[TM] Nonstick is safe for use with all utensils, including metal.
+We are not responsible for scratched stovetops. - Oven Use: Caution: Always use potholders or oven mitts when removing cookware from the oven.
+This cookware is oven safe to 400°F/200°C. - Broiler/Griller: Never place a nonstick pan under the broiler. - Utensils: DuPont[TM] Autograph[TM] Nonstick is safe for use with all utensils, including metal.
 Sharp-edged tools such as forks and knives should not be used and knives should never be used to cut inside the pan.
 Scratches and peeling due to sharp-edged utensils is not covered under warranty. - This cookware is not intended for commercial use or restaurant use. - Do not make a double boiler out of pots that are not designed for that purpose.